 Student: That makes total sense.
 It’s like nature and the butterflies are helping you, giving you a message.

 Greg: You’re getting it!
 That’s shamanism–listening to the signs of the world.
 And sometimes are totem brothers and sisters can help us read those signs.
 Like your black panther totem can nudge you and say look over there!
 He’s your buddy!

 I feel many teachers of shamanism want to make meeting your totem animal way too complicated.
 Simple and from the heart is always best.
 For me, my shamanic journey started with meeting my black panther totem those many years ago.
 At first, he was pissed!
 Because I had been innocently ignoring him for a while — I knew I had a kinship with panthers.

-Over 35 year journey together we have become brothers, best friends and partners.
-I go-he goes.
+Over our 35 year journey together we have become brothers, best friends and partners.
+I go-He goes.
 We have had a lot of great adventures together!
-In my practice he helps me see into the darkness of client’s emotional bodies to identify the root or foundational thought creating a block.
+In my practice he helps me see into the darkness of client’s emotional body to identify the root or foundational thought creating a block.
 One could say, he is “lending me his power.”
 A phrase you will see used in Castaneda’s books or in the Toltec tradition.

 Gregory Drambour is the author of three books on shamanism, each of them exploring the friendship with spirit animals.
 He offers a series of Totem Animal Tutorials and also a Shaman Training Online Program.
 I found this great site on totems.
 Check it out: Spirit Animal Info

 My mission in creating The Shaman Series was to take readers through a shamanic journey in the real world.
 In three books I show shamanism can integrate into your real life on the ground whether it’s in your personal relationships, work or simply the way you go about your day.
 What’s the benefit?
 Life flows!
 Life is richer!